Basanta-iitm-git/Decoherence_mapping/README.md

 where, $f$ is the transition frequency, $\sigma_B$ is the standard deviation of the external field noise (assuming the normal distribution), and $T_{2'}$ is related to the decoherence mechanisms due to the non-magnetic noise.

-The functions required for evaluating gradients and curvatures are presented in this file.
+The functions required for evaluating gradients and curvatures are presented in *decoherence_mapping_functions.py*.

+# Visualization:

+Plotly based visualization example has been provided in *decoherence_mapping_example.ipynb*.
+The example consider a negatively charged boron vacancy center in hexagonal boron nitride interacting with three nearest $^{14}N$ nuclear spins